 Treviso The Veneto, Italy Travel Guide

 Independent travel has maximum flexibility.
-This approach works well for Venice and Padua, readily reached by train.
+This approach functions well for Venice and Padua, readily reached by train.
 Experienced travelers finding enjoyment in planning their own journey will find this suitable.

 Organized tours handle details like transport and specific tours of vineyards.
 This choice has a hassle-free experience, specifically for multi-stop tours like Prosecco wine tours or Dolomites excursions.